 Here are a couple images of a digital sculpture that I did for a ‘recently released pirate movie’.
 At the time the film was in early preproduction and this piece was more speculative design than anything concrete for the film, though it is loosely tied to an event in the script.
 The piece also has thinly veiled references to Damien Hirst’s infamous pickled shark sculpture.
 For more details on how I created the sculpture keep reading below.

 “A stylish docking station for syncing, charging and display.
 An evocative blend of ancient fertility symbolism and modern technology worship.
 I want one!”

-Compatible with second, and third generation Apple iPads, a sculptural docking station for syncing, charging and display.
+Compatible with second, third, and later generation Apple iPads, a sculptural docking station for syncing, charging and display.

 I try to only show drawings in this section, but I thought it might be interesting to share an image of the ‘digital prototype’ next to the original drawings to show how things progress from concept sketch to 3d.

-And then the final physical model, manufactured from the digital prototype:
+And then the physical prototype, fabricated from the digital model:

-More images of the final docking station and pre-ordering information can be found here.
+More images of the final docking station and ordering information can be found here.

 a page of drawings inspired by the documentary film, Confessions of a Superhero.